 Freud’s Psychodynamic Theory of the Conscious, Unconscious and Pre-conscious

 According to Freud, the behaviors, perceptions, and decisions we make can be observed consciously by the ego, and are recognized as a given result of cause and effect, but are often driven by the unconscious processes of the mind.

-The 3 levels of awareness described by Sigmund Freud's psychodynamic theory includes the conscious, preconscious and unconscious.
+The 3 levels of awareness described by Sigmund Freud’s psychodynamic theory include the conscious, preconscious, and unconscious.

 Conscious Mind: where you have all the information of what is happening around you at that particular time.
 Examples of a conscious state include objects you are seeing, the sounds you can hear, the images in your mind and what you feel at the moment.